rentgg/telegram-bot-for-io.net/README.md

-# Description of All Buttons:
+# Description of All Buttons and commands:

+## Buttons:
 Setup New Worker - initiates the installation of all dependencies.
 Upon completion, it will notify you and ask you to launch the node using the "Launch Node" button.

 Reset Containers & Images - completely removes all containers and images.